-7. Timely Evaluation and Completion of an Initial Individualized Family Service Plan
+7. Timely Evaluation and Completion of an Initial IFSP

-Starting in SFY 2008, the chart below shows a general increase in the ability of local Infants and Toddlers Programs to complete timely evaluations and assessments and, in collaboration with families, complete timely Individualized Family Service Plans (IFSPs).
+The chart below shows a general high level of compliance in the provision of timely evaluations and assessments and, in collaboration with families, completion of timely IFSPs.
 Meetings may appropriately occur beyond the 45-day timeline if there are documented family-related reasons for the missed timelines.
 The federal target for this indicator is 100%.
-Maryland's data for SFY 2012 demonstrates a slight statewide improvement in compliance for this indicator.
-The table below shows the percentage of children for whom evaluation and assessment and an initial IFSP meeting were conducted within the 45-day timeline.
+Maryland's data for SFY 2013 demonstrates a continued high level of compliance.
+The table below shows the percentage of children for whom evaluation and assessment, and an initial IFSP meeting were conducted within the 45-day timeline.

-Referral Date Range 7/1/08 to 6/30/09 7/1/09 to 6/30/10 7/1/10 to 6/30/11 7/1/11 to 6/30/12
+Referral Date Range 7/1/09 to 6/30/10 7/1/10 to 6/30/11 7/1/11 to 6/30/12 7/1/12 to 6/30/13 Percentage within the timeline or with family-related reason for delay 99.1% 98.2% 98.7% 98.1%

-Percentage within

-the timeline or with 00.70/ 00.10/ 00.20/ 00 70/

-family-related 98.7% 99.1% 98.2% 98.7%

-reason for delay